capstone-engine/capstone/sync/README.md

 ```

 Note that the last path varies depending on the location of your Capstone sources.
+More information on the TableGen backend see at the [SYNCING](SYNCING.md) document.

 5. Use the `sync/main.py` script from this repo. to generate a disassembler callback file
 ```shell